Sam-Armstrong/Clustering-Algorithm-Visualiser/README.md

 # Clustering-Algorithm-Visualiser
 A visualiser that allows randomly distributed points to be clustered according to different algorithms selected by the user.
-Currently support K-means clustering and com.GitHub.lusteringVisualiser.DBSCAN algorithms.
-The visualiser can be ran via 'com.GitHub.lusteringVisualiser.ClusteringVisualiser'.
+Currently, supports K-means clustering and DBSCAN algorithms.
+The visualiser can be run via 'com.GitHub.ClusteringVisualiser'.